 The machinery and equipment sector is in a phase of cyclical slowdown that is compounded by a number of additional headwinds.
-Our reduced expectation for 0.9% GDP growth 2020e makes for a soft backdrop.
+Our expectation for a -4.7% GDP contraction in 2020e makes for a soft backdrop.
 The March 2020 global manufacturing PMI reading of 47.2 is witness of a generalised slowdown.
 Unsurprisingly, at the last readings (02/20), Asia was hit hardest with an average regional PMI of 43.2.
 The patchy cyclical background is by far eclipsed by the impact of Covid-19.
 However, Germany has also slowed down as witnessed by a decline in the local PMI from 48 in 01/20 to 45.4 in 02/20.
 Select pockets of the sector could benefit from an accelerated drive towards automation.

 Automotive and mining are the most affected end markets that will see very negative fallout.
 We estimate automotive demand to decline by 10%y/y in an optimistic and 22% y/y in a pessimistic scenario of protracted crisis.
 Crisis and cyclical issues add to headwinds from regulation and electrification of transport.
 The mining sector will see capex reductions as a result of production shutdowns, budget constraints resulting from commodity prices and lower demand, which feeds into the machinery to a large extent.
 Very significant dislocations affecting the airline industry might have profound bearing on aerospace machinery.
 Energy will be very weak as a result of highly destructive commodity markets.
 The oil sector has so far announced collective capex cuts in the order of USD 25bn (source: company data) and more is likely still to come.
 Significant declines in demand will further weaken pricing power in a large number of segments.
 This will only be partially compensated through lower costs.